Blog

 According to the CDC, certain populations are disproportionately affected by extreme heat.
 These include:

-• Children and adolescents
+• Infants and children

 • Pregnant women

-• People with limited access to cooling resources
+• People who lack access to cooling

 Everyone, but especially members of these vulnerable populations, should take precautions against heat-related illnesses when temperatures are high.
 We offered tips in a previous post.